Niels-Bohr-Institute-XNS-StructBiophys/GHRSASData/GHR-FL[Figure4G-SANS]/README.md

 # GHR-FL (Figure 4G-SANS)

-These data were recorded on the 22/6/18 on the beam line D22 at ILL.
+These data were recorded on the 22/6/18 and 23/6/18 on the beam line D22 at ILL.

 The sample contains GHR-ICD-GFP with the FASTA sequence: